 When your girlfriend or partner comes to you with news of pregnancy, it’s natural to feel many different emotions.
 You might be scared, confused, upset, or even excited.
 But no matter how you feel about the situation, there are some things you need to do to ensure you and her are both healthy and safe.
-Keep reading to learn what your next steps should be, and then call Today’s Choice Women’s Resource Center at (973) 579-2272 for additional information and resources.
+Keep reading to learn what your next steps should be, and then call Today’s Choice Women’s Center at (973) 579-2272 for additional information and resources.
 We’d love to talk with you.

 Before you do anything else, there are a few essential questions you should ask.
 Make sure you get the answers to these questions before you make any decisions or take any further action.

 The first question you need to answer is, “Is she really pregnant?”
 You’d be surprised how many women think they could be pregnant and tell their partner before they’ve even taken a pregnancy test.